I Want To...

 I am currently in a residency program at another hospital and would like to apply to the specialized residency program at Johns Hopkins, but there is conflict in the training dates.
 What do I do?

 First, you will need to apply to the specialized CPE program.
 If accepted, you will need to negotiate your contract with your current CPE Program.
 We have found that most CPE programs are flexible and will seek to accommodate students seeking to pursue a specialized year of training.

 May I do CPE online or through some other distance learning process?

 I live in Baltimore and am a local ordained minister (imam, rabbi, priest, monk, etc.).
 May I volunteer to visit patients at The Johns Hopkins Hospital or Johns Hopkins Bayview Medical Center without taking CPE?

-Clinical Pastoral Education is a prerequisite to volunteering in any capacity through the Department of Pastoral Care.
+Clinical Pastoral Education is a prerequisite to volunteering in any capacity through the Department of Spiritual Care and Chaplaincy.
 However, you are welcome to provide care for your parishioners and members of your religious community.
 We hope you will come by and introduce yourself to our department.